Abhinav-1904/Data-visualization-app/README.md

 ## Usage

+1. Select the desired chart type.
-1. Navigate to the homepage and upload a `.csv` file.
+2. Navigate to the page and upload a `.csv` file.
-2. Select the desired chart type.
 3. Choose the appropriate columns for visualization (e.g., x-axis, y-axis).
 4. Generate and view your chart instantly.
-5. Download the visualization if required.